kiwitcms/kiwitcms.github.io/content/pages/community.markdown

 [the Kiwi TCMS team]({filename}team.html) and its [contributors](https://github.com/kiwitcms/Kiwi/graphs/contributors).

-The Kiwi TCMS logo is based on the [Kiwix icon](https://commons.wikimedia.org/wiki/File:Kiwix_icon.svg) by Kelson.
+The Kiwi TCMS logo has been designed by Milos Babic.